epinio/epinio/docs/howtos/development.md

 These differences are explained in the section [Behind the curtains](#curtain) at the end of this document.

 Since we use `k3d` in our CI tests we have created the make target `prepare_environment_k3d` to prepare such an environment.
+That script will use the value of the "EPINIO_SYSTEM_DOMAIN" environment variable for the `system-domain` installation argument.
+If that is not set, it will try to use a "magic" domain in the form of "1.2.3.4.omg.howdoi.website" where `1.2.3.4` is the IP address of your k3d cluster and `omg.howdoi.website` is a mirror-dns service which resolves to the IP address in front of it (similar to nip.io, xip.io etc).

 For all other environments the following commands should be sufficient:

 ```
-EPINIO_DONT_WAIT_FOR_DEPLOYMENT=1 ./dist/epinio-linux-amd64 install --skip-default-namespace
+EPINIO_DONT_WAIT_FOR_DEPLOYMENT=1 ./dist/epinio-linux-amd64 install --system-domain=your-system-domain-here.org
 make patch-epinio-deployment
-./dist/epinio-linux-amd64 namespace create workspace
-./dist/epinio-linux-amd64 target workspace
 ```

+You should use a `system-domain` that points to the Traefik Service on your cluster.
+Depending on the type of cluster you use, this IP address may be the one of your cluster's container (e.g. in k3d, kind etc) or one provided by a load balancer (e.g. in public cloud providers).
+In any case, if you don't know what that IP address is before the Epinio installation, it will be printed for you at the end of the installation.
+You can use it to set up your DNS.

 After making changes to the binary simply invoking `make patch-epinio-deployment` again will upload the changes into the running cluster.